MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - [Remote File Server Resource Manager Management - FSRM Reports Service (RPC-In)](#remote-file-server-resource-manager-management---fsrm-reports-service-rpc-in)
 - [OpenSSH SSH Server (sshd)](#openssh-ssh-server-sshd)

-If `true`, management traffic (the above firewall rules) will be blocked between Domain Controllers.
+If `false`, the IP addressess of domain controllers will be added to the firewall rules above.

-If `false` management traffic (the above firewall rules) will be allowed between Domain Controllers.
+As a result, management traffic between DCs will be allowed.

 ### EnableServiceManagement